shubh-2401/StarbucksClone/README.md

 # StarbucksClone
-A replica of starbusk coffee company site.
+A replica of starbucks coffee company site.